actix/book/actix/src/sec-7-stream.md

 }
 ```

-For more about the implementation of Codecs, see tokio's documentation about Frames https://tokio.rs/docs/going-deeper/frames/
+For more about the implementation of Codecs, see [tokio's documentation](https://tokio.rs/docs/going-deeper/frames/) about Frames.

 ^ How to make this a proper link?